NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sacral Monarch.md

 **Prerequisites** Sacral Lord; master in Occultism or Religion
 * * *
 You have come into your full powers and are truly a monarch of your realm, by your own definition at least.
-While in your territory, you can cast [[Banishment|Banishment]] and [[Inevitable Disaster|Inevitable Disaster]] as innate divine spells, each once per day.
+While in your territory, you can cast [[Spells/Banishment|Banishment]] and [[Spells/Inevitable Disaster|Inevitable Disaster]] as innate divine spells, each once per day.

 *Source: Pathfinder Dark Archive*
 *OGL*